We are off to stay on an island where everything is different.

 Explorason is really making great ‘head roads’ with trying new foods.

-The staff were ever so friendly.
+The staff was ever so friendly.
 One lady shared about her family history when the ‘white man’ first came to Africa.
 Explorason listened with great intrigue to the stories she told of her forefathers.
 It is indescribable to really share how I feel about the service in Kenya – it is such incredibly warm and genuinely happy hospitality from all we encounter.

 There really is so much more I could write about our fantastic time here on Chale Island.
 It is totally different, and a place I recommend adding to your ‘bucket list’, especially if you have a family.